 Summer: There are signs that the demands of motherhood are changing.
 I’ll try to paint a self-portrait of that little girl.
 The one who dreamed big dreams.

-It’s August again, I’m 52, I’m having my first solo exhibition today, the LA Weekly will be there.
+It’s August again, I’m 52, I have my first solo exhibition today, the LA Weekly will be there.
 I try to stay present as 400 people attend.
 That’s a lot of hands to shake, my feet are hurting me in the killer shoes that tell the world “I still got it.”
 The following morning I will wake up to some 500 texts with my name tagged all over Facebook and Instagram, they will keep coming for the rest of the day and throughout the following weeks.
-The City of LA will mail me a Certificate of Appreciation for that one self portrait that turned into the West of Lincoln Project.
+The City of LA will mail me a Certificate of Appreciation for that one self-portrait that turned into the West of Lincoln Project.
 I never saw any of this coming.

-Three years ago, I had no body of work and 30 years of a whole lota nothing on my resume.
-Two years ago, I embarked on a dream bigger than I could have imagined—a dream where I belonged to my art.
+Three years ago, I had no body of work and 30 years of a whole lotta nothing on my resume.
+Two years ago, I embarked on a dream more significant than I could have imagined—a dream where I belonged to my art.

 Bridget Quinn is an Art Historian that delves into the lives and careers of 15 brilliant female artists in her book Broad Strokes.
 Learn more.
 These images were taken at SHE Persisted on May 31st at the Stone House for YubaLit.